logo

 One Reddit user recently shared a story about such an accident in the AITA (Am I The A**hole?) subreddit.
 She explained that she lives with her brother and their two dogs, one of which is on allergy medication that makes her pee a lot.

 The OP explained that her brother pulled a muscle in his back, so he was in a lot of pain and unable to move around much.
-She says she was doing everything she could to help him, but she was also busy working on sewing a costume for a contest that week.
+She said she was doing everything she could to help him, but she was also busy working on sewing a costume for a contest that week.

 When she came back inside, she noticed the fabric was wet and realized that the older dog had peed on it.
 The horror!